-I am a freelance heritage consultant, writer and lecturer with over 20 years’ experience in the academic, commercial and local authority heritage sectors.
+I am a freelance heritage consultant, lecturer and writer with over 20 years’ experience in the academic, commercial and local authority heritage sectors.

+As a lecturer, I speak regularly on a wide range of archaeological and historical subjects to groups and societies across the eastern region and beyond.
 I have considerable experience of developing and delivering classroom- and field-based training programmes for a range of ages and abilities, including schoolchildren, undergraduate and post-graduate students, and adult learners.
-I taught extensively for the University of East Anglia and provide guest lectures and dayschools for numerous other institutions, organisations and local societies.

 As a writer, I have published extensively on heritage-related subjects in numerous books and journals, as well as more popular pieces.
 I am the author of The Archaeology of the East Anglian Conversion (2010) and The Book of Happisburgh (2011) and from 2006–13 was the editor of the peer-reviewed journal Norfolk Archaeology.
 I have considerable experience of creating digital heritage resources in a variety of media.